kksgandhi/personal_site/political beliefs.md

  - something you believe, but can't enforce
  - something you believe, but can't enforce without side effects you feel uncomfortable with (like a surveillance state)
  - something you believe in and would enforce.

+Legality is not morality.
+There are many things that I believe should be illegal *and* believe are morally correct ([[disruptive protest]]).